EricssonResearch/dnt/doc/config_format.md

 When the action pipeline is finished, the memory used for the packet is automatically reclaimed, there is no need to explicitly drop it with the `drop` action.
 The `drop` action can be used to explicitly filter out certain types of packets.

 The OAM monitoring points (`mep-start`, `mep-stop`, `mip`) are only allowed in the action pipeline, where the header structure of the packet is suitable for a standard OAM operation.
-This is a major restriction, as otherwise R2DTWO can handle absolutely any protocol stack built from the known header types.
+This is a major restriction, as otherwise DNT can handle absolutely any protocol stack built from the known header types.
 The supported OAM protocol stacks are the following:

 * `mpls` `dcw` - PseudoWire OAM
 * `eth` `cvlan`  or `eth` `svlan` or `eth` `cvlan` `rtag` or `eth` `svlan` `rtag` - TSN OAM